 More Efforts Needed to Attract Minority MBA Applicants

-As we recently shared with the Financial Times, the main reason top business schools struggle to attract more ethnic minority candidates is that there are not enough of them among the groups who feel able to apply for a place at a top school.
+The main reason top business schools struggle to attract more minority candidates is that there are not enough of them among the groups who feel able to apply for a place at a top school.
 In order to meaningfully shape actual student class populations, awareness levels about the program must increase.

 Schools that have become more diverse have done so by offering greater flexibility on their admissions criteria, particularly in GMAT scores and GPA.
-For example, we recently worked with a male in private equity from an under-represented minority.
-He gained admits to every school he applied—including Harvard Business School.
+For example, we once worked with a male in private equity from an under-represented minority.
+He gained admission to every school he applied—including Harvard Business School.
 Even with a GMAT below 650.
-Last season, we worked with a female Hispanic candidate who had a GPA below 3.0.
+We recently worked with a female Hispanic candidate who had a GPA below 3.0.
 She received admits to Duke and Kellogg—with a scholarship.

 Can’t-Miss Resources for Minority MBA Applicants

-Management Leadership for Tomorrow (MLT) confronts that crisis by providing the key ingredients—skills, coaching, and door-opening relationships—that unlock the potential in the next generation of minority leaders.
+Management Leadership for Tomorrow (MLT) confronts that crisis by providing the key ingredients—skills, coaching, and door-opening relationships—that unlock the potential of the next generation of minority leaders.

 The MBA Prep program offered by MLT guides fellows through the application and interview process.
 It shows them what it takes to be successful in business school and beyond.
-Through one-on-one coaching, early exposure to representatives from top schools, a skill development curriculum and lifelong alumni network, MBA Prep provides the tools for high potential applicants to become high-impact business and community leaders.
+Through one-on-one coaching, early exposure to representatives from top schools, a skill development curriculum, and a lifelong alumni network, MBA Prep provides the tools for high-potential applicants to become high-impact business and community leaders.